HGmin1159/HGmin1159.github.io/_posts/2021-10-07-secondorder4.md

 **SR1 Algorithm (Symmetric Rank - One)**

-SR1 algorithm uses below iterative form.
+SR1 algorithm uses the below iterative form.

 - $B^+ = B + a u u^t$  ($a$ is scalar and $u$ is vector)